GannettDigital/api-docs/source/includes/_google_analytics.md

 #### Website Traffic Metrics

-These are overall metrics that do not have any dimensions associated with them.
+These are overall metrics that do not have any dimensions associated with them. <br>
-A second set of metrics can be returned by using `second_start_date` and `second_end_date` params
+Can return a second_data_set by using second_start_date and second_end_date params.

 | Metric | Description |
 |---|---|